Alcantara fans 12, Sánchez homers as Marlins beat Reds 6-1

-MIAMI (AP) — Sandy Alcantara enjoyed a big lead early and finished with a flourish.
+MIAMI — Sandy Alcantara enjoyed a big lead early and finished with a flourish.

 Buoyed by uncharacteristic run support, Alcantara had a career-high 12 strikeouts in seven innings Saturday night to help the Miami Marlins beat the Cincinnati Reds for the first time in six meetings this year, 6-1.